MichaelRFairhurst/DartNAD0/README.md

 ## Command line tools

-Specify a starting game state and default engine configuration settings to easily make a command line tool for playing and benchmarking your game!
+Specify a starting game state and default engine configuration settings to easily make a command line tool for playing and benchmarking your game, as well as serving your engine over http.

 ```dart
 // bin/my_game.dart